LucasDelfino92/morrowindsharp/mw#.md

 The currently selected master files and plugins do not match the ones used by this save game.
 Errors may occur during load or game play.
 Do you wish to continue?
 ```
 To fix this, we have to synchronize our save's plugins to our current load order.
-In addition, we will also want to repair our save to fix any potential left over issues from updating it.
+In addition, we will also want to repair our save to fix any potential leftover issues from updating it.
 To do this, we will use **Wrye Mash**.

 - Run Wrye Mash (**mash64**) in Mod Organizer 2.
 - In the **Saves** tab, you will see a list with all your saves.
 Saves that do not need to be synchronized have a **purple box** next to them.
 Those that do need to have their masters synchronized will have a box of a different color.